uplink-systems/.github/profile/README.md

 #### Available modules

-The following modules are publicly available under the EUPL 1.2 license or will be released soon:
+The following modules are publicly available or will be released soon:

 * terraform-module-ad-gpo
 * terraform-module-azuread-group